TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 (t) *tt* *ta* *tp* *tw* Use *tx*yymmddwhhmm -> *tx*22110341200 12:00am 3 Nov 2022 Thursday where x = t,a,p,w
     t = Main Time/Clock a  = Macro Clock Repeat-Oneshot [R-C][O-C] p = Macro Clock Countdown [RcT][OcT]
     w = Power Clock [O-C][R-C]. if using [*Cm] only add the numbers yymmddwhhmm w = weekday 0 = Sunday 6 = Saturday
-(u) *xn*number n=1-6, number = 1-17.
+(u) *xn*number n=1-6, number = 1-20.
 Top row 3 keys cX-Cut, cC-Copy, cV-Paste: Programmable as x1, x2, x3 Layout 1,
     and x4, x5, x6 for Layout 3 and 4.
-17 options are: Delete Backspace Tab AltTab Insert Esc PScr AltPScr Return C/R L/F NumLock CapsLock ScrollLock Cut Copy Paste.
+20 options are: Del  Bks  Tab  aTb  Ins  Esc  PrS  aPr  Ret  Snp  Osk  Num
+    Cap  Scr  Cut  Cpy  Pst  Tsk  Run  wX.
 For example *x1*3 - 1st top-row key in Layout 1 (M) will change from [Cut] to [Tab].
 (Press [*Cm] until *x1* shows then press [345] once, press [ADD] press [EXE]) To reset use *x1*0 - will reset all six x1-x6 to Cut, Copy, Paste.
 (v) Mouse Cursor and Scroll movement: *m1*nn Scroll amount 1-10 (default 1) and *m2*nn Cursor move amount 1-99
     (default 5).
 For example *m2*20 will change the cursor jump movement to 20 from the 5 default.
+(w) Media Key Options: Normally pressing the media key [Cfg] then [Med], only displays the four Media controls
+    Play-Pause, Next, Previous and Stop.
+To add the Volume Up and Down and the Mute keys press [Cfg][Vol] or [Cfg][1L4].
+By using *e1* to *e4* codes the action of this media key can be changed to display the (1) four Media Control Keys, (2) add the Volume Up/Down keys to the 4 control keys, (3) add the Mute key to (1) and (2), (4) add the Tone control keys.
+To disable this additional behaviour use the *e0* command.
+Note that when the media options (2-4) are enabled using *e2* to *e4*, pressing the media key off, will cancel all the other media keys as well - pressing [Cfg][Sav] will save the off state after a reboot else the media keys will be active after a reboot.
+On reboot the setting e0 to e4 is saved i.e. if the [Med] is pressed after a powerup, and the e2 setting was previously activated, then both the Volume and Media control keys will show.
+The single key options [Vol], [1L4] for Volume and Mute are still active when the *en* options are activated but to survive a boot the [Cfg]->[Sav] key must then be pressed.

 Math-Greek-Algebra Keyboard:
 This is a triple-key macro keyboard with 4 pages and 4 x 9 x 3 = 108 math and Greek algebra